manoa-tunes/manoa-tunes.github.io/index.md

 ## Milestones:

 ### Milestone-1
-Setting up the pages and functions needed for our website.
-Began researching what interests and goals that one might have to create a useful platform to everyone.
+In our first milestone, we came up the pages and functions needed for our website.
+We began to researching what interests and goals that one might have to create a useful platform for everyone.
 Here is what we have for our [Milestone-1](https://github.com/manoa-tunes/manoa-tunes/projects/1).
 ### Milestone-2